 Types of internships related to cybersecurity

 While it’s possible to find generic internships by searching for keywords such as “cybersecurity intern” or “information security intern” it could be far more beneficial to find an internship in the exact area of cybersecurity an individual hopes to build their career in.
-For example, an individual hoping to land a full-time position within risk management would be better off finding an internship focusing on risk management.

 Internships can be found in many different areas of cybersecurity including, but not limited to, risk management, computer forensics, security analyst, penetration testing and much more.